 The argument went something along the lines of: because the Sidekick’s Wi-Fi interfaces and antennas are not the same as the devices actually using the network, the reported results are meaningless.
 The only way to survey realistically is to use the device the network is designed for.

 These ideas weren’t really presented as part of a discussion, more a proclamation that anyone carrying out surveys using a Sidekick is producing misleading results.
-It’s quite the claim but the logic is hard to argue with, so does this position have any merit?
+It’s quite the claim but at first glance the logic is hard to argue with, so does this position have any merit?

-My immediate reaction, based mainly on my own experience, was “kinda, but not really”.
+My immediate reaction, based mainly on my own experience, was “not really”.

 It’s true a network that looks good to the Sidekick can be problematic for a client like an iPhone 5 and this is entirely down to the high quality of the Sidekick antennas, especially relative to the design compromised antenna found in a smartphone.

 When analysing survey results in Ekahau an offset can be added to compensate for this.
 Working on a university campus I’ve always used -10dB as this fits with the previously mentioned iPhone – the most common client.

 What’s more, because Wi-Fi chipsets are not calibrated there can be significant variation between devices of the same type.
 Three iPhone 6 handsets will likely give you three different received signal levels.